Supriya-V-Bhosale/SnakeGame/README.md

 4)Snake die whenever it hits on the wall or eat itself.

+5)Score are increase when snake eat the food.

-5)If snake die "Game over!
+6)If snake die "Game over!
 Press any key to play again!" this messege pop on screen.